unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Legendary Resistance (3/Day)_**.
 If the tarrasque fails a saving throw, it can choose to succeed instead.

-**_Magic Resistance_**.
-The tarrasque has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The tarrasque has advantage on saving throws against tek skills and other tek effects.

 **_Reflective Carapace_**.
-Any time the tarrasque is targeted by a _tek missile_ spell, a line spell, or a spell that requires a ranged attack roll, roll a d6.
+Any time the tarrasque is targeted by a _tek missile_ tek skill, a line tek skill, or a tek skill that requires a ranged attack roll, roll a d6.
 On a 1 to 5, the tarrasque is unaffected.
 On a 6, the tarrasque is unaffected, and the effect is reflected back at the caster as though it originated from the tarrasque, turning the caster into the target.

 **_Siege Monster_**.
 The tarrasque deals double damage to objects and structures.